How to leave Georgia (GA) residency?

 7) Notify your employer

-Notify your employer of your new address and ensure that your payroll and tax withholdings reflect your new state.
-This will help you avoid being taxed by Georgia after your move.
+Notify your employer of your new address so that your payroll and tax withholdings reflect your new state.
+This can help you avoid being taxed by Georgia after your move.

 Florida Residency information